jongler-dev/dotfiles/README.md

 ## Optional: WSL specific config
+0. WSL should be installed and configured.
-1. Use your own Unix/Win usernames instead of mine (update the following lines in `.zshrc`):
+1. Use your own Unix/Win usernames instead of mine (update the following lines in `.zshrc`), e.g.:
     ```
     UNIX_USERNAME="lior"
     WIN_USERNAME="home"